Saguaro National Park East vs West: Which Side is Better?

 Old Tucson

-West Saguaro is the more popular of the two probably because there’s more to access and there are more day hike options.
+West Saguaro is the more popular of the two, probably because there’s more to access and there are more day hike options.

-Two nearby attractions, though not part of the national park, can easily pair with a visit to Saguaro.
+Two nearby attractions, though not part of the national park, can easily pair with a visit to West Saguaro.

-These are the Old Tucson movie set, and the Arizona-Sonora Desert Museum.
+These are the Old Tucson movie set and the Arizona-Sonora Desert Museum.

 Scenic Drive